vrmeet/thexr/DO_THIS_NEXT.md

 TODO:

+on join, front end sends mic defaults, nickname to channel for join so we can track presence

 create new ets_refs table for space_server so we can store member state about mic, nickname, avatar etc, so that when a new user joins the space we can tell them all about the existing members in the space